 Try creating an information gap by straight-up covering part of a picture.
 Hidden information is naturally interesting.
 You get space to discuss, theorize, and wonder, giving curiosity room to grow.

-I know you want to know what that sign says!
+I know you want to know what the sign says below!
 Let’s discuss!

 Show the information slowly and dramatically to increase interest.
 Don’t rush to reveal!
-For example, I’d only divulge part hidden information.
+For example, I’d only divulge part of the hidden information.

 A Gap In The Middle